blabla1337/skf-flask/skf/markdown/code_examples/asp/15-code_example--Identifier_Based_Authorization--.md

 			AuditLog Log = new AuditLog();

 			/*
-			We then do the same for aggregate user controlls.
+			We then do the same for aggregate user controls.
-			For more detailed information see the Aggregate user controll code example */
+			For more detailed information see the Aggregate user control code example */
 			Aggregate aggregate =  new Aggregate();